wazam/discord-sports-notification/README.md

 - MLB_RUN_DIFFERENTIAL=1
   - Set the highest run differential between the teams that a notification can activate for.
   - Notification is not sent if run differential is higher than this number.
-- MLB_BASERUNNERS="RISP"
+- MLB_BASERUNNERS='RISP'
   - Set the minimum amount of baserunners that a notification can activate for.
   - Notification is not sent until this situation occurs on the bases.
-  - Options: "RISP" for 2nd/3rd, "Men_On" for 1st, "Empty" for no requirement.
+  - Options: 'RISP' for 2nd/3rd, 'Men_On' for 1st, 'Empty' for no requirement.

 ## Supported Sports